 Title VII applies to employers with 15 or more employees, labor organizations, and employment agencies.
-The CADA applies to employers with one or more employees.
+The Colorado Act applies to employers with one or more employees.

 Section 1981 of the Civil Rights Act of 1866, a federal law, prohibits race discrimination in employment.

-- (2) a person’s marriage to a member of a specific race; (3) associations and relationships with other persons or groups, i.e. a church associated with a specific race.
+- A person’s associations and relationships with other persons or groups, i.e., a church associated with a particular race.